Ekumen-OS/Noah-bot-simulation-ros2/noah_webots/README.md

 `ros2 launch noah_webots noah_webots.launch.py`

-This should start Webots and load the world `myWorld` stored in `/worlds`, along with a Supervisor Node provided by `webots_ros2` called `Ros2Supervisor`.
+This starts Webots and loads the world `myWorld` stored in `/worlds`, along with a Supervisor Node provided by `webots_ros2` called `Ros2Supervisor`.
 This is a special Supervisor node that interacts with the simulation, allowing different features such as publishing the `/clock` topic, or spawning a robot from a URDF file.
 This node will be useful when importing an URDF robot in a running simulation.